EnexaProject/enexaproject.github.io/_authors/satcen_org.md

 layout: organization
 ---

-The European Union Agency supporting the EU in the field of Common Foreign and Security Policy by analysing data from space based assets.
+The European Union Agency supports the EU in the field of Common Foreign and Security Policy by analyzing data from space-based assets.